 Creating duplicates of pre-built dashboards and queries

 If you plan to modify a pre-built dashboard or the queries on a pre-built dashboard, you will need to create a duplicate.
-Duplicating the pre-built dashboard will permit you to make changes to the dashboard and queries directly, and all queries and connections used on the dashboard will be added to your Explore libraries.
-For information on the queries and connections used on the pre-built dashboards, see Overview of Explore's pre-built dashboards.
+Duplicating the pre-built dashboard will permit you to make changes to the dashboard and queries directly, and all queries and datasets used on the dashboard will be added to your Explore libraries.
+For information on the queries and datasets used on the pre-built dashboards, see Overview of Explore's pre-built dashboards.

 You can duplicate a dashboard in the Dashboards library(), by selecting Clone from the Settings () drop-down list to the right of the dashboard name.
 For more detailed information on duplicating dashboards, see Duplicating pre-built and shared dashboards.